About the path

 Near the falls there are two stream crossings that take some agility and good balance.
 Bring a walking stick if you’re not sure about this.

-This path takes you up into beautiful forest area, with a spectacular waterfall as a reward for your efforts.
+This track takes you up into beautiful forest area, with a spectacular waterfall as a reward for your efforts.

 Mobile reception along the route is not always reliable.
 Take a photo of the map at the start to remind you of the route.